ZhenjiangFan/DAG-deepVASE/README.md

 ```python
 docker run -it --name dagdeepvase dagdeepvase
 ```
 If you would encounter an error message saying 'Unable to find image 'dagdeepvase:latest' locally', please go to Docker application, find the image 'zhenjiangfan/dagdeepvase', and press the 'Run' button to run the image.
-Then Docker will take you to the Container interface, then please press the 'OPEN IN TERMINAL' button to open the container terminal.
+Then Docker will take you to the Container interface, then please press the 'OPEN IN TERMINAL' button to open the container terminal.<br />
 If Docker would not be able to run the container and you are using Windows, please install Windows Subsystem for Linux (WSL) 2 by following this tutorial: https://docs.docker.com/desktop/windows/wsl/.

 3. Test DAG-DeepVASE using the TCGA BRCA RNA-seq data: